johnnguyenn77/iparo/README.md

 # IPARO Implementation with IPFS

-This repository contains a basic implementation of InterPlanetary Archival Record Objects (IPAROs) using IPFS.
+This repository contains a basic implementation of InterPlanetary Archival Record Objects (IPAROs) using IPFS based on a [proposal](https://github.com/johnnguyenn77/iparo/blob/main/proposal.pdf) by Dr. Sawood Alam.
 The implementation demonstrates the creation, storage, linking, and retrieval of IPAROs with two variations of linkages:

 1. Each node links to all preceding nodes.
 2. Each node only links to the prior node.